rajeevamatya/eduki-hugo-site/content/en/grade-8/Algebra - Expressions and Equations/Expressions/Exponential_expressions_Introduction/index.md

 ### Repeated multiplication in expressions
 In the acronym PEMDAS, E stands for exponents.
 Let's learn a few things about how to work with exponents.
 If a number has to be multiplied to itself many times, then exponents are used.

-For example, 25²  means 25 multiplied by itself twice, that is, 25 x 25.
-In the same way, 25³ means 25 x 25 x 25.
+For example, 25²  means 25 multiplied by itself once, that is, 25 x 25.
+In the same way, 25³ means 25 multiplied by 25 multiplied by 25 or, 25 x 25 x 25.

 The area of a square is given by the square of its length, so the length “a” has to be multiplied twice.
 The expression a x a can be written as a².

 <img src="3_1_square_of_a_units.jpg" width="300" style="display: block; margin: 0 auto;">
 3.1

 Here, 2 is written as an index to show how many times “a” has to be multiplied.
 The operation between indices follows some rules that are known as the "Laws of indices".

 In the same manner, the volume of a cube with side length “a” is denoted by a³ which means that the length of the cube has to be multiplied 3 times.

 <img src="3_2_cube_of_a_units.jpg" width="400" style="display: block; margin: 0 auto;">